HBPMedical/specifications/content/data-capture/mip_anonymisation_strategy.md

 Gnubila has provided a default pixel-anonymiser script, which deletes the image zones where personal informations might have been written directly on the image by the producing machine.
 The machine that generated the image is recognised based on the tags, among a broad list of machines used by Gnubila's partners and clients.

 This profile is used by default in MIP.
 In case the producing machine model is not recognised, the pixel anonymiser will fail and the image will be put in quarantine.
-They can be anonymised by adding a new rule for the unrecognised model, or by explicitely skipping this step.
+They can be anonymised by adding a new rule for the unrecognised model, or by explicitly skipping this step.

 #### Manual annotation of images